On This Page

 IMPORTANT

-new fields that are returned in the response.
-While the underlying data structures
+integration can handle new fields that are returned in the response.
+While the underlying

-will not change, you must also ensure that your integration can handle changes to
+data structures will not change, you must also ensure that your integration can handle

 The internal data structure of the